givemeflan/css-exercises/README.md

 *1.)
 Basic Floats

 ## Basic Floats
 This first exercise here was about practicing floats.
-I didn't do much much floating other than with the nav bar but an important thing to practice regardless!
+I didn't do much much floating other than with the nav bar (float left, float right) but an important thing to practice regardless!